Connect with others who understand.

 How Is Dyshidrotic Eczema Treated?

 Treatment for dyshidrotic eczema often includes at-home skin care.
-Using warm or cool water to wash the area can help, as can cold compresses and cold soaks for the affected areas.
+Using cool or lukewarm water to wash the affected areas can help relieve discomfort.
+Cool compresses or short soaks may also reduce itching and inflammation.

 “I find running cold water and keeping your hands under it helps.
 It cools the skin,” said one member.

-Other treatment options include over-the-counter topical corticosteroid treatments and oral antihistamines, which help ease the itching and redness associated with dyshidrotic eczema.
-For severe cases, a dermatologist might suggest stronger steroids, immunosuppressants, or phototherapy (ultraviolet light).
+Other treatment options include over-the-counter topical corticosteroid treatments and oral antihistamines, which help ease the itching and discoloration associated with dyshidrotic eczema.
+Medium- to high-potency topical corticosteroids are the main treatment for dyshidrotic eczema.
+For more severe cases, a dermatologist might suggest stronger steroids, immunosuppressants, or phototherapy (ultraviolet light).
+Topical calcineurin inhibitors (TCIs) can be used in place of steroids, especially for sensitive skin.
+Your dermatologist might prescribe short-term oral steroids for severe blisters.
+They may recommend phototherapy if your dyshidrotic eczema doesn’t respond to other treatments or is particularly long-lasting.

 What Are Warts?